 I try to support this theme through the mechanics in a few ways.
 One is by giving Callings interesting tools to interact with the world and the people who live in it.
 Another is reducing lethality with the Mark of Death rule: the decisiveness and consequences of combat is maintained, but now the mostly likely consequence of Death is that things get weird.
 Most visibly, and importantly, the tone is carried by Evlyn’s incredible artwork.

 Brighter Worlds draws most heavily from Cairn, Electric Bastionland, and Macchiato Monsters as role playing game predecessors.
-Other games that played a role include Into the Odd, 2400, the Whitehack, Bonepunk, Dungeon World, and Class Warfare.
+Other games that played a role include Into the Odd, 2400, the Whitehack, Bonepunk, the Goblin Laws of Gaming, and Class Warfare.

 For fiction, the Demonic Sorcerer and Great Soul Shaman were inspired by Lois McMaster Bujold’s “World of the Five Gods” and her “Penric & Desdemona” series in particular.
 These books also form a good baseline for the type of irreverent adventure with lots of talking to people that I’m interested in.
 Blessed of Water, and to lesser extents the Alchemist and Witch, were inspired by Madeline Miller’s “Circe”.
 The Cleric of Small Gods was inspired by Anne Leckie’s “The Raven Tower” (someday I will write a game about simply being a large rock on a hill).
 “Kino’s Journey” and “Mushishi” are two additional useful touchstones for the tone and feel of the journey-style story that I’d like to capture with this game.